Oneflow-Inc/libai/docs/source/tutorials/Config.md

 We utilize the function `get_default_optimizer_params` in LiBai.
 It needs the `nn.Module` as the argument and returns the parameter groups.

 With `LazyConfig`, we can set the other arguments in advance and pass the `model` argument later.
-You can see more detail in `libai/optim/build.py:build_optimizer`.
+You can see more detail in [API docs of libai optim](../libai.optim.html#libai.optim.get_default_optimizer_params).

 ```python
 # optim.py: